Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

    - `authenticator.login("user1", "anything_else")` will raise the `InvalidCredentials^`
      exception, rejecting the login attempt.

-!!! note "Using Taipy configuration to set default authenticator"
+!!! note "Using Taipy configuration to create an authenticator"
-    To set the *default authenticator* to a Taipy authenticator with roles, you can use the authentication configuration either in Python or TOML:
+    To create an authenticator as a Taipy authenticator with roles, you can use the authentication configuration either in Python or TOML:

     === "Python configuration"